cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

         = k * P
 ~~~

-by the commutativity of scalar multiplication in GG.
+by the commutativity of the scalar field.
 This is the same
 output as in the `Unblind` algorithm for multiplicative blinding.

 Note that the verifiable variant of `Unblind` works as above but